Flyingfish812/p2myth/docs/Ship/Naya.md

 |--|--|--|--|--|--|--|--|--|
 | 33.45 | 46.55 | 222.95 | 73 | 256.41 | 269.50 | 78 | 358.30 | 74 |

+## Comments

+- 菁鸟: If you are not a fan of Naya, think carefully before you buy it.
+- AI: Naya is a ship that is hard to master, and it is not beginner-friendly.
+- 圆锥曲线: How cute the Naya with nekomimi ~

 ## Survival

 - Naya has no defensive capabilities other than VL’s bullet clearance.